 You enter Program Mode using the keypad--by pressing the Master Code of the lock that was set at the factory.
 The Master Code is basically a secret passcode that allows you to enter Program Mode.
-But since all locks are identical when leaving the factory (all new locks have the same Master Code), this "factory Master Code" is therefore not very secret--and should be changed to your own personal Master Code.
+But since all locks are identical and leave the factory with the same Master Code, the factory Master Code is therefore not very secret--and should be changed to your own personal Master Code.
 This way, only YOU can enter Program Mode and make changes to the lock programming.

-Once your new Master Code is set, then you can continue with the Quick Start procedure and set the weekday, date and time.
+Once the new Master Code is set, then you can continue with the Quick Start procedure and set the weekday, date and time.
 After this, you can start entering User Codes for people to use.
 All changes to the lock are organized by their Function Number.
 Want to change the date?
 Use Function Number 38.
 Want to add a User Code?
 Use Function Number 2.
 Some Functions you will use often, and others you may never need.